floratos-lab/hipc-signature/admin_tool.md

 # Submission Metadata

 The dashboard imports metadata for each submission.
-After downloading and unzipping [ctd2-dashboard-seed.zip](https://bitbucket.org/cbio_mskcc/ctd2-dashboard/downloads/ctd2-dashboard-seed.zip), this metadata can be found in the following two files:
+After downloading and unzipping *zipped dashboard data*, this metadata can be found in the following two files:

 1. ***$HIPC_DATA_HOME/dashboard-CV-per-template.txt***: Every dashboard submission is derived from an underlying template.  dashboard-CV-per-template.txt is the file that contains metadata for all submission templates known to the dashboard.
 For each template, it contains the following information: